frankelavsky/academic_homepage/_posts/2026-02-05-life-advice.md

 ### External/social advice

 In terms of other things (outside of an internal+individualistic lens), it's really important to also:
+1. DeLashmutt gave you this advice and it is 100% true, but "learn when to say no, because it allows you to say yes to other things" (and how to say no well).
+Your rejection dysphoria, combined with the fact you are easily distracted by new things, makes it very hard to say no to things.
+But people won't hate you for having other priorities sometimes.
+(Do remember to say yes occasionally, though!
+Don't always do everything for yourself, of course!)
-1. find happiness with the people in your life and not put yourself + your work too highly in your relationships (have hobbies, friends out of work, etc)
+2. Find happiness with the people in your life and not put yourself + your work too highly in your relationships (have hobbies, friends out of work, etc)
-2. do things that are socially good and gratifying (advocacy, community organizing, or volunteer work) because this will remind you that you have a place in this world that isn't centered on a job
+3. Do things that are socially good and gratifying (advocacy, community organizing, or volunteer work) because this will remind you that you have a place in this world that isn't centered on a job
-3. accept the kindness of others (this is especially important because you're the sort of ADHD'er who is heavily self-deprecating, depressed, and so on).
+4. Accept the kindness of others (this is especially important because you're the sort of ADHD'er who is heavily self-deprecating, depressed, and so on).
 Allowing yourself to be loved is pretty much central to a life well-lived

 ### Resisting work culture